robert-j-webb/stackedit/safe eval.md

 	}
 };
 ```
 Then we create a reducer that gets the numeric value.
-I'm leaving out everything besides what's needed
+(There is a bug in this code somewhere - it's just for an example so I haven't fixed it yet).
 ```js
 function calculate(expression, stack) {
 	let val = 0;